Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis: proofs

 is equivalent to producing the adjoint map

 \begin{lemma} If the map \eqref{eq: a_E} is an isomorphism, then the adjoint map \eqref{eq: a_E'} is an isomorphism. \end{lemma}

 \begin{proof} The map $\a_E'$ is the composition

 Since $\a_E$ is an isomorphism by assumption, it suffices to see that the unit map $\Id \rightarrow z^! z_!$ is an isomorphism.
-Equipping $E$ with the natural $\G_m$-action (by scaling), we will apply the ``stacky contraction principle'' of Drinfeld-Gaitsgory \cite[Theorem C.5.3]{DG15}, which says that for $\pi \co E \rightarrow S$, $\pi_!$ is right adjoint to $z_!$.
-(For the application of the theorem, note that linear maps between derived vector bundles are always safe, and that the proof written for D-modules applies just as well to $\ell$-adic sheaves with the usual cosmetic adjustments.)
-Hence the unit map $\Id \rightarrow z^! z_!$ is identified with the unit map $\Id \rightarrow \pi_! z_! \cong \Id_{S!}$, and is then obviously a natural isomorphism. \end{proof}
+Equipping $E$ with the natural $\G_m$-action (by scaling), we will apply the ``stacky contraction principle'' Theorem \ref{thm:contraction-principle}.
+For $\pi \co E \rightarrow S$, it says thats on the subcategory of monodromic sheaves, $\pi_!$ is right adjoint to $z_!$.
+This applies here because $z_!\cK$ is monodromic for every $\cK \in D(S)$: its support is the fixed locus and the scaling action is trivial there.
+Thus, for every $\cK\in D(S)$, the unit map $\cK \to z^!z_!\cK$ is identified with the unit map $\cK \to \pi_!z_!\cK \cong \cK$, hence is an isomorphism. \end{proof}

-\begin{lemma} Let $E$ be a derived vector bundle over $S$ of rank $r$.
+\begin{lemma} Let $E$ be a derived vector bundle over $S$ of virtual rank $r$.
 Then there is a canonical (i.e., independent of auxiliary choices) isomorphism

 \end{lemma}